 WMM best practices

-To support reliable Meet communication over wireless networks, implement Wireless Multimedia Extensions (WMM).
+To support reliable Meet communication over wireless networks, you should implement Wireless Multimedia Extensions (WMM).

-While full WMM support (including clients) is required to provide bidirectional QoS, you can also configure it at the network level (on the controller/AP) to provide significant benefits.
-Meet traffic should be assigned to either the audio or video queue on the wireless AP/controller and receive preferential treatment over other classes of traffic.
+While full WMM support (including clients) is required to provide bidirectional QoS, you can configure it at the network level (on the controller or AP) to give significant benefits.
+Meet traffic should be assigned to the audio or video queue on the wireless AP or controller and be preferred over other classes of traffic.